eiConsole for OpenTravel – Booking Service (Demo)

 All of the logging as it would appear in the server also appears live in our EIP Emulator dialogue.

-In summary we’ve seen how a set of different Routes can be used to construct an interface, both the Request and Response interface from a Booking Service.
-We saw that Interface” is synonymous with “Project”.
-Interfaces are the highest-level of visible abstraction within the eiConsole.
-Any given Interface is defined by one or more Routes. ” class=”lexicon-term”>interfaces consist of a number of different stages between a Source and Target system, configured through point-click, drag-and-drop.
+In summary, we’ve seen how a set of different Routes can be used to construct an interface, both the Request and Response interface from a Booking Service.
+We saw that interface consists of a number of different stages between a Source and Target system, configured through point-click, drag-and-drop.
 After configuration, the Testing Mode in the eiPlatform Emulator can be used to integration and unit test your interface.
 Taken together these capabilities allow you to build better, faster, and more cost-effective solutions to your standards-based integration needs.

-Thanks for watching and please download the XCS eiConsole and give it a try.
+Thanks for watching and please download the eiConsole and give it a try.